Four months ago, I had 1,500 LinkedIn followers.

 Because LinkedIn decreases engagement for posts with links, I’ll put the link in the first comment.
 When I hit thirty comments on the piece, I’ll move it to the text area because garnering the initial engagement is the hardest.

-Here’s an example piece I used to drive close to two hundred emails subscribers:
+Here’s an example piece I used to drive close to two hundred email subscribers:

 Here’s another post that has a direct download.
 I asked people to comment “I’m in” if they wanted it.
 Then I went ahead and added a direct download after one hundred comments.

 Engagement pieces are powerful, but you can’t overdo them.
-Release a couple of every week; otherwise, you’ll look hungry for email address rather than someone who wants to build genuine relationships.
+Release only a couple of every month; otherwise, you’ll look hungry for email address rather than someone who wants to build genuine relationships.

 Step 5: Use Appreciation Posts to Develop Key Relationships